victwj/classroom/README.md

 # :books: :school_satchel:

-This is where I push code and notes for all self-taught material!
+This is where I push code and notes for all self-taught material.

 Whenever I forget something I have learned, looking for the right resources to jog my memory is more time consuming than it should be.
 This repo's purpose is